sparkfun/eng_application/Documentation/PicoBoard_on_a_Chromebook.md

 <img src="https://user-images.githubusercontent.com/3188387/34402755-0f06ea92-eb61-11e7-8076-65d2ec3d9d9d.jpg" alt="PicoBoard Connected" width="700" />

-A side note: Even though under Add Extension, Picoboard is an option, it doesn't seem to work, as there is a missing browser plugin that I don't believe exists for the ChromeOS.
+A couple of side notes: Because the PicoBoard is running through the S2Bot app before getting to Scratch, there may be a slight lag, or you may find the response a little stilted or jerky.
+Also, even though, under Add Extension, Picoboard is an option, it doesn't seem to work, as there is a missing browser plugin that I don't believe exists for the ChromeOS.